melsman/mlkit/bootstrap.md

 <div width="400" style="float:right">
 <img width="400" src="{{BASE_PATH}}/images/Bootstrap.png" />
-<div width="400">Figure 1.
-The bootstrapping process illustrated using T-diagrams.</div>
+<div max-width="400" style="font-size=80%"><b>Figure 1.
+The bootstrapping process illustrated using T-diagrams.
+Each
+compiler in the diagram is characterized by three languages: the source language that it compiles, the target language that it generates code for, and the implementation language that it is written in.</b></div>
 </div>

 The lowest block in the picture denotes the MLton compiler, which is